 Search Catalog Here

-We are asking for your continued support of this tremendous opportunity.
-You can mail your tax deductible donation to the Lincoln County Library Endowment Fund, 519 Emerald Street, Kemmerer, WY 83101 or donate online by choosing “Foundation” at the top of this page.
+You can mail your tax deductible donations to the Lincoln County Library Endowment Fund, 519 Emerald Street, Kemmerer, WY 83101 or donate online by choosing “Foundation” at the top of this page.

 Lincoln County Library Foundation Board